dancer1325/rest-assured-wiki/Usage.md

 ## Jakarta EE ##

-To use Jakarta EE for object mapping you need to include the following dependencies:
+To use Jakarta EE for XML object mapping you need to include the following dependencies:

 ```xml
 <dependency>